LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 // Output: 钛齿轮, etc.
 ```

 This way of solution solves the problem very well and is highly recommended.
-In English and some other language files the workspace is still as clean as before, and in all languages the output item name is grammatically and visually correct.
-But if there is a need of generating strings from configuration files, and you have to piece strings from many places together, you can check this
+In English and some other language files the workspace is still as clean as before, and in all languages the item name is grammatically and visually correct in game.
+But if there is a need of generating strings from configuration files, and you have to piece strings from many places together, you can check this:

 b.
 From [*NuclearCraft: Overhauled*](https://www.curseforge.com/minecraft/mc-mods/nuclearcraft-overhauled): Introduce a key allowing localizer to customize the translating method in language file with `JS_ENGINE.eval()`.
 It is also easy for English itself to pluralize in this way, and it is highly recommended too.